If you want to make money teaching English online you need to think of three aspects. That’s what this article is all about:

 - Make money teaching English online interculturally – be ready to teach crossculturally.
 Study contextualized methods and techniques with that recommended book.
 Learn how to identify cultures as either shame or guilt oriented with flat vs. steep hierarchies and with focus either on the group or the individual.
 These four major types of ‘cultures’ result in four different values and belief systems, which call for you adapting your teaching style;

-- Soft skills – check this post.
+- Soft skills – check this post on personal development.

 All of such knowledge can be summarized in your resume, which you send to an company you want to teach with.
-The next step is to prepare for the interview.
+The next step is to prepare for the job interview.